nicoverbruggen/phpmon/README.md

 * `; zend_extension="*.so"`

 The `*` is a wildcard and the name of the extension.
 If you've commented out the extension, make sure you've commented it out with a semicolon (;) and a single space after the semicolon for PHP Monitor to detect it.

+Since v3.4 all of the loaded .ini files are sourced to determine which extensions are enabled.

 </details>